 When you're trying to determine what your child might be allergic to, be methodical and work with your doctor.
 Don't jump to conclusions.

 Some parents focus on a specific allergen without much evidence.
 As a result they waste effort and money making radical changes to their households -- banning common foods or undertaking extensive renovations.
-Then they find that their kid is still sneezing, and they were treating an allergy he didn't really have.
+Then they find that their kid is still sneezing, and they were treating an allergy they didn't really have.

 Controlling Nasal Allergies in Kids